IRISMeister/TestData/readme.md

 # (optional) Create a new namespace
-# Create a target table
+# Adjust to environment
 Assuming
 - IRIS user/pass are _SYSTEM/sys
 - instace name is iris
 - namespace is bigdata
+- IRIS JAR files are located at /usr/irissys/dev/java/lib/JDK18

-If they are not, edit first four lines of envs.sh to refelect your environment.
+If they are not, edit lines of envs.sh to refelect your environment.
 ```
 (optional) $ vi envs.sh
 ```
+# Create a target table
 SimpleMover requires a table definition prior to running.
 Just run createtable.sh.
 If non-shard environment, please edit createtable.txt and remove ",shard" from the first CREATE TABLE command.